How to activate your brain's superpowers.

 What can you do this very minute to change how you think, what you do, and how you feel?

-Jeffrey Nevid, Ph.D., is a Professor of Psychology and Director of Clinical Psychology at St. John's University.
+Jeffrey Nevid, Ph.D., is a practicing psychologist in New York specializing in CBT and a Professor of Psychology at St. John's University.